-You have more than one sex partner.
+You have more than 1 sex partner

-Your partner has sex with other people.
+Your partner has sex with other people

-You don’t use latex condoms.
+You don’t use latex condoms

-Decide if it’s the right time to have sex.
-It’s okay to wait.
-And not having sex is the only sure way to prevent STDs.
+To prevent problems now—and in the future—decide if it’s the right time to have sex.
+It’s OK to wait.
+Not having sex is the only sure way to prevent STDs.